 For that last Onset – when the King

 Assignable – and then it was

 There interposed a Fly –

 With Blue – uncertain stumbling Buzz –

 And then the Windows failed – and then

 I could not see to see –

-The poem in question is ‘Dying’, composed in 1863 (see left), a sombre text made all the more troubling by Dickinson’s characteristic use of dashes, turning the text into a fraught sequence of breathless utterances.
-This quality is brought to bear on Holt’s first movement, titled ‘Blue – uncertain stumbling Buzz’.
+This breathless quality is brought to bear on Holt’s first movement, titled ‘Blue – uncertain stumbling Buzz’.
 The music is drawn from an opening solo on the viola that begins rapidly but loses momentum quickly, eventually stopping.
-It then relaunches with the rest of the quartet, & it’s this pattern of behaviour—quick commencements that founder; intense, rapid material becoming light & sporadic—that pervades the entire movement.
-At times there’s an onomatopoeic quality, the instruments overlapping & nuzzling each other, creating buzz-like clashes.
+It then relaunches with the rest of the quartet, and it’s this pattern of behaviour—quick commencements that founder; intense, rapid material becoming light and sporadic—that pervades the entire movement.
+At times there’s an onomatopoeic quality, the instruments overlapping and nuzzling each other, creating buzz-like clashes.
 As it progresses, the material feels more deliberate, jutting, pointed, as though rudely carved in the air.
 Lumbering tuttis eventually come to dominate, but the quieter passages are more striking, particularly a curious episode halfway through, when the music falls into a slow, gentle rocking (to be echoed later).
-This, together with the heavy conclusion, the quartet petering out & sagging, shivering, onto their final chords, go a long way to capturing the unsettling atmosphere of Dickinson’s text.
+This, together with the heavy conclusion, the quartet petering out and sagging, shivering, onto their final chords, go a long way to capturing the unsettling atmosphere of Dickinson’s text.

-Despite the non-descript title, Holt packs the Two movements with a huge amount of emotional baggage & subtext.
-This vivid performance was broadcast in July 2008, as part of a composer portrait concert during that year’s Proms season, & was given by the Tippett Quartet.
+Despite the non-descript title, Holt packs the Two movements with a huge amount of emotional baggage and subtext.
+This vivid performance, part of a composer portrait concert during 2008 Proms season, was given by the Tippett Quartet.